 The Department of Biology at the University of North Alabama prepares students for careers in biology.
 Whether you are interested in being a healthcare professional or being a biologist for a company or government agency, we can get you prepared for your dream job.
 We offer a biology major with professional, environmental, cellular and molecular, and general biology options, and a major in marine biology for a Bachelor of Arts or Bachelor of Science degree.
-We also offer minors in general biology and cellular and molecular biology for other majors as well as a minor in marine science, which can be completed by biology and non-biology majors.
-We also offer courses and programs applicable to all pre-health professions curricula, and basic coursework applicable to the general education component of all degree programs.
+You can select minors in general biology and cellular and molecular biology for other majors as well as a minor in marine science, which can be completed by biology and non-biology majors.
+We have courses and programs applicable to all pre-health professions curricula, and basic coursework applicable to the general education component of all degree programs.
 Students who want to teach high school biology complete their biology courses in our department.
 The department also has a prominent role at the Dauphin Island Sea Laboratory, where our marine biology majors take marine-focused courses over the summer months.

 The department has access to a scanning electron microscope and each faculty member has his/her own research laboratory for conducting research with interested undergraduate students.
 If you are interested in learning about how basic research is done, consult a faculty member and ask!
 Our faculty love to mentor interested students.

 in our department who teach all upper-level undergraduate courses and several adjunct faculty who teach some of our freshman-level classes.
 All of our classes and laboratories are taught by faculty members.
 There are approximately 250 students majoring in biology.

 Students are advised by our faculty member in the department to assist them in planning the undergraduate curriculum and in formulating career goals.

 We have two honor societies in the department: Beta Beta Beta

 (TriBeta), the biological honor society, and Alpha Epsilon Delta